-In this article, we'll look at the role of electricity in the body and find out how we generate it in the first place.
+Nearly all of our cells have the ability to generate electricity.
+And in this article, we'll look at the role of electricity in the human body and find out how we produce it in the first place.

 The starting point is simple: Right now, any cells in your body that aren't actively sending messages are slightly negatively charged.
 It gets interesting from there.

 Negativity is the natural resting state of your cells.
 It’s related to a slight imbalance between the charged atoms located inside and outside the cells.

 Those atoms are known as ions — and the imbalance we just mentioned sets the stage for your electrical capacity.